-If Planned Parenthood wants to address racism in America, why do they continue to refer to their Klan-speaking founder as “a woman of heroic accomplishments” and a “true visionary”?
+If Planned Parenthood wants to address racism in America, why does it continue to refer to its founder as “a woman of heroic accomplishments” and a “true visionary”?

 In a piece written to celebrate its 100th anniversary, Planned Parenthood offered more words of praise for Sanger than criticism or denouncements.
-It reads in part:
+It read in part: